YASWANTH-050612/TASK-2-VSDIAT-VLSI-SYSTEM-UART-LOOKBACK/README.md

 ## Task Overview

 In this task, I worked with the VSDSquadron FPGA Mini to implement and test a UART loopback functionality.
-The goal was to send data from the terminal to the FPGA and receive the same data back, confirming that the loopback feature was working as expected.
+The goal was to send data from the terminal to the FPGA and receive the same data back, confirming that the loopback feature working as expected but not recorded and  second time it didn't work

 ---